HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

   sql_file=""
 ) }}

-Note : in diagrams displaying resource types, we only take into account HTML+Javascript+CSS+Images+Fonts, omitting other requests such as video, audio and some “unidentified” 3rd-party services.
+Note : in diagrams displaying resource types, we only take into account HTML+Javascript+CSS+Images+Fonts, omitting other requests such as video, audio and some "unidentified" 3rd-party services.

 Of the five CMS, it is good to see that image sizes went down across the board.
 Squarespace is still the biggest with an average of 1.3 Mb of images on mobile devices.
 It is unfortunate to see JavaScript generally increase.
 Wix now has the largest JavaScript footprint in 2024 at 1.3 Mb.
 With most of the CMS, HTML is the smallest resource type.
 The charts above show that Wix seems to implement significantly more aggressive image optimizations on their platform.